redpesk-core/afb-binding/docs/afb-events-guide.md

 1. Check that the subscription request is correct.
 1. Establish the computation chain of the required data (if not already done).
 1. Create a named event for the computed data (if not already done).
-1. Ask the framework to establish the subscription to the event for the request.
+1. Ask the framework to establish the subscription to the event for the client identified by its querying request.
 1. Optionally give indications about the event in the reply to the client.

 The first two steps do not involve the framework.